-The authorized official is the government executive who has ultimate and final responsibility for all programmatic and financial decisions regarding this grant as the representative of the legal grantee.
-COPS Office grants require the top government executive (e.g., Tribal Chairman, President, Chief, or equivalent) to sign the award document.
-Typically, this is the same executive named on your agency's 2015 TRGP application.
+The authorized official is the government executive who has ultimate and final responsibility for all programmatic and financial decisions regarding this award as the representative of the legal recipient.
+COPS Office awards require the top government executive (e.g., Tribal Chairman, President, Chief, or equivalent) to sign the award document.
+Typically, this is the same executive named on your agency's 2016 TRGP application.
 (If this individual has changed, please complete a Change of Information form online at www.cops.usdoj.gov through the "Account Access" option.)
 If you have any questions as to who should sign the award, please contact your jurisdiction's local legal advisor.